How the broadband farmers and cowmen can be friends

 We can see that there is only one long-term way of resolving this conflict: to understand and embrace the trading space, not to try to make contention disappear.
 This means a polyservice network that properly exploits the trades.
 This should not come as a shock, since every Internet Protocol packet has bits reserved in its header in anticipation of such a thing.
 It’s just up until now some basic misconceptions about the nature of the network as a trading space have gotten in the way.

-When you have such a network, which can offer differential levels of quality and assurance, you can then begin to talk about terms of access.
+One you have such a network, which can offer differential levels of quality and assurance, you can then begin to talk about terms of access.
 What you care about is the ability to contract to some kind of outcome for service assurance in a non-discriminatory manner.

 ‘Network neutrality’ is a category error, because it misattributes the equality to packets.
 What matters is equality between network users, and their fair access to whatever services the network offers that exploit the trading space.